ibm-cloud-docs/vpc/block_storage_is_attach.md

 ```
 {: codeblock}

-## Attaching a block storage volume from the API
+## Attaching a block storage volume with the API
 {: #attaching-block-storage-api}
 {: api}

-### Attach a block storage volume from the API
+### Attach a block storage volume with the API
 {: #attach-block-storage-cli}
 {: help}
 {: support}